-n courses listed nd/or the Associate nts or recognized d within an ed course of study may be substituted for courses listed above.
+Final note: General education courses listed under the Associate of Arts and/or the Associate of Science Degree requirements or recognized equivalent courses as specified within an individual program's prescribed course of study may be substituted for courses listed above.
 For more information, please speak with an advisor.